999-Emergency/999-Emergency-Shared-Content/README.md

 # 999 Emergency

-999 Emergency is a pack of Photon enabled British Emergency Vehicles.
+999 Emergency is a pack of Photon & VCmod enabled British Emergency Vehicles.

+This pack will contain ALL of our shared content, such as textures, sirens and sprites.
+Used across our Photon & VCmod ELS pack.

 ## Our Aims